ArcadeTV/neogeo-menu/unibios_not_working/unibios_patch_readme.md

 This aims to bring back a "Back To Menu" option for the custom 161in1 cart based on the work of VORTEX.

-**Important** Due to a protection any edited version of the Unibios will crash at some point.
-There are already efforts to bring this feature to the CPLD on the cart.

 ---

 ## Patching